elu-lab/FASTSPeech2/README.md

 ## Preprocess
- This `preprocess.py` can give you the alignments described above.
-You can get type of alignment data as `TextGrid` after run `preprocess.py`.
+ This `preprocess.py` can give you the pitch, energy, duration and phones from `TextGrid` files.
 ```
 python preprocess.py config/LibriTTS/preprocess.yaml
 ```